 The Tihama valleys have many spring water fountains, gardens, and palaces.

-The Yabah Valley, a travel destination for nature-lovers, is located in the province of Al-Majardah, from where it extends 100 kilometers to the Red Sea near Al-Qunfudah.
+The Yabah Valley, a travel destination for nature lovers, is located in the province of Al-Majardah.
+It extends 100 kilometers to the Red Sea near Al-Qunfudah.

-Wadi Hali’s importance lies in its upper tributaries flowing from Rijal Almaa in the south to Tihama Bani Shahr in the north.
+Wadi Hali’s importance lies in its upper tributaries, which flow from Rijal Almaa in the south to Tihama Bani Shahr in the north.

-Its waters run their course through to the Red Sea, descending from the Sarawat Mountains and traveling through the neighboring valleys.
+Its waters flow the Red Sea, descending from the Sarawat Mountains and traveling through the neighboring valleys.

-Wadi Al-Bardani, the 8-kilometer long valley is located in Bariq, is famous for its flowing waters, rare birds, and wild animals that make their home here.
+Wadi Al-Bardani, an 8-kilometer-long valley in Bariq, is famous for its flowing waters, rare birds, and wild animals.

 Places to visit in the Asir Mountains